Prepare Fork

 Existing Fork

-, click on Already Have LoopWorkspace to decide what to do.
+If you already have a fork of LoopWorkspace, click on Already Have LoopWorkspace to decide what to do.
 That section provides links to return you to these instructions.

-Create the Fork
+Create the Fork¶

 - Click this link https://github.com/LoopKit/LoopWorkspace to open the

-repository owned byLoopKit
+LoopWorkspacerepository owned byLoopKit -

 At the upper right side of the screen, click on the word

-Fork
+Fork -

 Refer the the GIF below: